adjust/dev-docs/docs/react-native/recording/session-parameters.md

 Add callback parameters to your event by calling the `addSessionCallbackParameter` method with **string** key-value arguments.
 You can add multiple parameters by calling this method multiple times.

-Javascript
-You can remove specific session callback parameters if they're' no longer required.
-To do this, pass the parameter key to the removeSessionCallbackParameter method.
+You can remove specific session callback parameters if they're no longer required.
+To do this, pass the parameter key to the `removeSessionCallbackParameter` method.

 :::{tab-set-code}